Monty Python: Monty Python's Life of Brian (1979)

 Directing duties were handled solely by Jones, having amicably agreed with Gilliam that Jones' approach to film-making was better suited for Python's general performing style.
 Holy Grail's production had often been stilted by their differences behind the camera.
 Gilliam again contributed two animated sequences (one being the opening credits) and took charge of set design.
 The film was shot on location in Tunisia, the finances being provided this time by The Beatles' George Harrison, who together with Denis O'Brien formed the production company Hand-Made Films for the movie.
 Harrison had a cameo role as the "owner of the Mount".

 Despite its subject matter attracting controversy, particularly upon its initial release, it has (together with its predecessor) been ranked among the greatest comedy films.
-In 2006 it was ranked first on a Channel 4 list of the 50 Greatest Comedy Films.
+In 2006, it was ranked first on a Channel 4 list of the 50 Greatest Comedy Films.
+Empire magazine called it "an unrivalled satire on religion".
 In 2013, Richard Burridge, a theologian decorated by Pope Francis, called Life of Brian an "extraordinary tribute to the life and work and teaching of Jesus—that they couldn't actually blaspheme or make a joke out of it.
 They did a great satire on closed minds and people who follow blindly.
 Then you have them splitting into factions...it is a wonderful satire on the way that Jesus's own teaching has been used to persecute others.
 They were satirising fundamentalism and persecution of others and at the same time saying the one person who rises above all this was Jesus".

 Monty Python Live at the Hollywood Bowl (1982)

 Monty Python performed four consecutive dates at the Hollywood Bowl in Los Angeles in September 1980 during preparations for Meaning of Life.
 The performances were filmed and released in the concert film, Monty Python Live at the Hollywood Bowl (directed by Terry Hughes), with the Pythons performing sketches from the television series in front of an audience.
 The released film also incorporated footage from the German television specials (the inclusion of which gives Ian MacNaughton his first on-screen credit for Python since the end of Flying Circus) and live performances of several songs from the troupe's then-current Monty Python's Contractual Obligation Album.
-Monty Python's 4-night stint as headliners at the Hollywood Bowl set a record for a comedy act at the venue that has since been equalled by Dave Chappelle in May 2022.
+Monty Python's four-night stint as headliners at the Hollywood Bowl set a record for a comedy act at the venue; it has since been equalled by Dave Chappelle in May 2022.